Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach: Introduction

 \subsection{Acknowledgements}

+The authors of the paper would like to express their sincere gratitude to the anonymous referee for a careful reading of the first version of this paper and numerous helpful suggestions.

 The authors of the paper were supported by ``Native towns'', a social investment program of PJSC ``Gazprom Neft''.
-The first-named author was also supported by Young Russian Mathematics award, and by Ministry of Science and Higher Education of the Russian Federation, agreement No. 075-15-2019-1619.
+The first-named author was also supported by the Ministry of Science and Higher Education of the Russian Federation, agreement No. 075-15-2019-1619.
 The second-named author was also supported by RFBR grant No. 18-31-20044.
+The second- and third-named authors were also supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS``.
+The first-named author is a winner of Young Russian Mathematics contest and would like to thank its sponsors and the jury.